stellar/awesome-stellar/README.md

 ## General Overview

-If you're new to Stellar start here.
+If you're new to Stellar start here 👇

 - Quick Summary
   - [Learn how Stellar unites the world’s financial infrastructure.](https://beta.stellar.org/overview)